 Vehicle crashes are the leading cause of death among teenagers.
 In Texas, 266 teen drivers and passengers (ages 15-20) were killed in traffic crashes in 2019, and 1,718 were seriously injured.
 Of those killed, 109 (41 percent) were not wearing their seat belts at the time of the crash.

 Buckling up is the best protection in a crash.
 In fact, wearing a seat belt reduces the risk of dying in a crash by 45 percent in a car and up to 60 percent in a pickup truck (National Highway Traffic Safety Administration).

 TxDOT conducts an annual public awareness campaign, "Teen Click It or Ticket," aimed at increasing teen seat belt use by reaching out to Texas teens through TV, radio, digital advertising and social media.
-The 2020 campaign will also feature interactive events at six Texas high schools, a virtual reality game and an augmented reality experience to share the campaign’s safety message in a highly engaging manner.
+In previous years, we have taken this safety message in person to schools across Texas.
+Due to the Covid-19 pandemic, we have discovered new, creative and safe ways to present this lifesaving message to teens.

 Texas law requires the driver and all passengers in a vehicle to wear a seat belt.
 Violators face fines and license suspension.

 It's important to always buckle up—day or night.
 Every rider, every ride.